nnpk1007/phase-3-project-cli/README.md

 ### View Items

-Users can view a list of items available for sale.
+Logged-in users can view a list of items available for sale.
 The list of items includes item details such as title, description, price, and the name of the seller.

+### Search Item

+Logged-in users can search an item to buy.
+The application will show all matching items if they're found.

 ### Add Item For Sale